First published Feb 16, 2010 and updated as photos are sent in.

 When two Mink Ragdoll cats are bred, this is what the litter will look like: 50% will be Mink colored, 25% will be Sepia colored (this is actually the Burmese brown color, which is referred to as Sepia for Ragdolls), and 25% will be pointed traditional Ragdolls.
 Let’s see how this happens:

-– some of the kittens will get the cs gene from both their parents, which translates into the pointed traditional variation.
+-Some kittens will get the cb gene from both parents, translating into the sepia color.
+Statistically, they will represent 25% of the litter.
+Some kittens will get the cs gene from both parents, translating into the pointed traditional variation.
 They are also 25% of the litter, according to genetic statistics.

 Benny, a Seal Mitted mink Ragdoll cat

 Another thing you should be aware of is that some breeders might tell you that their kittens are 1/2 Mink or 1/4 Mink, but genetically, that makes no sense.
-To be Mink Ragdolls, they must have the cbcs gene and there is no halfway measure for this.
+To be Mink Ragdolls, they must have the cbcs gene, and there is no halfway measure for this.

 What Does a Mink Ragdoll Look Like?

+This might be hard to imagine since Ragdolls are known worldwide for exceptionally smooth coats.
+Still, the feeling you get when you pet a Mink Ragdoll is of mink fur.
 Another notable difference is the eye color.
-While traditional Ragdoll cats have bright blue eyes, Mink Ragdolls have mesmerizing aqua eyes, which are a combination of blue and green coloring.
+While traditional Ragdoll cats have bright blue eyes, Mink Ragdolls have mesmerizing aqua eyes, combining blue and green coloring.
 Their eyes are the color of oceans.

-12 weeks, 1 year and current
+12 weeks, 1 year, and current

 Mink Ragdolls Colors and Patterns